 The French International School of Hong Kong's primary mission is “to provide an inspiring, high standard of education to students from a culturally diverse overseas and local community living in Hong Kong”.
 Unusually for a French school, non-English speaking students are actively encouraged to join the International Programme, based on the English National Curriculum.

 FIS is an independent and non-profit school governed by a Board made up of 12 elected parents and representative members from the French Consulate.
-A staff of 360 from 27 countries make up the FIS team located across 4 campuses.
-Close cooperation across all 4 campuses and the single Board ensures consistency in curriculum and approach.
+A staff of 360 individuals from 27 countries make up the FIS team, located across 4 campuses.
+Close cooperation across all four campuses and the single Board ensures consistency in curriculum and approach.

-Having opened in 1963 with 30 French-speaking students, FIS has been an innovator in education in Hong Kong, being the first international school to offer Mandarin in 1973 and, in 1984, it opened the International Stream at Jardine’s lookout.
+Having opened in 1963 with 30 French-speaking students, FIS has been an innovator in education in Hong Kong, being the first international school to offer Mandarin in 1973 and, in 1984, opening the International Stream at Jardine’s lookout.

-FIS now offers the French National curriculum, English National curriculum and IB Diploma Programme allowing students to benefit from a multi-lingual education with French, International and local perspectives.
-Currently, the school is one of the largest international through-schools in Hong Kong with over 2,700 students from Reception/Moyenne Section to Year 13/Terminale.
+FIS now offers the French National curriculum, National curriculum for England and IB Diploma Programme, allowing students to benefit from a multi-lingual education with French, International, and local perspectives.
+Currently, the school is one of the largest international through-schools in Hong Kong, with over 2,700 students from Reception/Moyenne Section to Year 13/Terminale.

-In addition, the campus offers state of the art sporting facilities – a large gymnasium, swimming pool and running track – as well as a 300 seat auditorium - all of which benefit the wider public.
-FIS is committed to establishing strong links within its neighbourhood by developing new community initiatives while also providing a hub to showcase French arts and culture in Hong Kong.
+In addition, the campus offers state-of-the-art sporting facilities – a large gymnasium, swimming pool, running track, and a 300 seat auditorium – , all of which benefit the wider public.
+FIS is committed to establishing strong links within its neighbourhood by developing new community initiatives, while also providing a hub to showcase French arts and culture in Hong Kong.

 The site was allocated to FIS by the Education Bureau after a very competitive selection process.
 There are 18 primary and secondary schools within a radius of 900m around the school; one being the direct neighbour.
 The site is alongside new residential development projects of high standards, including bike lanes and a wide pedestrian area, with a goal to create a green and high quality environment.